Children can benefit from sedation dentistry if they have one or more of the following:

 The two most common types of sedation dentistry are:

-If a child has treatment with sedation, in order to make sure the child is comfortable, local anesthesia is used.
-This means that a child will be numbed inside of their mouth even if they are sedated.
+If a child has treatment with sedation, in order to make sure he or she is comfortable, local anesthesia is used.
+This means that the patient will be numbed inside of the mouth even if he or she is sedated.

-Please inform us of any change to your child's health and/or medical condition.
+Please inform us of any change to your youngster’s health and/or medical condition.

-Tell us about any respiratory condition that makes breathing through the nose difficult for your child—it may limit the effectiveness of the nitrous oxide/oxygen.
+Tell us about any respiratory condition that makes breathing through the nose difficult for your little one; it may limit the effectiveness of the nitrous oxide/oxygen.

 Let us know if your child is taking any medication on the day of the appointment.
-If your child uses an inhaler for asthma (either daily or as needed) please bring it to the dental appointment.
-Our office is equipped with an up-to-date emergency drug kit that has an inhaler but some children do better with one they are familiar with if it is needed.
+If he or she uses an inhaler for asthma (either daily or as needed) please bring it to the dental appointment.
+Our office is equipped with an up-to-date emergency drug kit that has an inhaler, but some children do better with one they are familiar with if it is needed.

-Please do not allow your child to eat or drink two hours prior to their appointment because the nitrous oxide/oxygen may upset their stomach and result in vomiting.
+Please do not allow your youngster to eat or drink two hours prior to the appointment, because the nitrous oxide/oxygen may upset his or her stomach and result in vomiting.